4. Application with In-Memory Database

 Let's prepare a basic layout structure for the Main content and Overlay sidebar.

-Create the View[
+Create the View[MainView

 ] showing actual orders with a Header containing a Button to Create New Order